-A tapeworm infestation itself may not kill chickens, but it can impact their general health.
-This leaves open to contracting a variety of illnesses that could end up killing them if the worms are not removed with a chicken dewormer.
+A tapeworm infestation may not kill chickens but can still impact their health.
+It leaves them open to contracting various illnesses that could kill them if the worms are not treated immediately.

 These worms take up residence in the chicken’s windpipe.
 Affected birds may be seen struggling to breathe, a condition known as the gapes.
-This is particularly dangerous for young birds and can kill them if a chicken dewormer isn’t used to protect them.
+It’s particularly lethal for young birds and can kill them if a chicken dewormer isn’t used to protect them.

 A variety of commercial chicken dewormers are available that can be used to kill worms in chickens.
 These will protect them and prevent them from falling victim to these pests.

-It is ideal to know the type of worms you are targeting with your chicken dewormer, if possible.
-However, the use of a good all-purpose chicken dewormer will remove most kinds of worms.
+If possible, it is ideal to know the type of worms you are targeting with your chicken dewormer.
+However, using an excellent all-purpose chicken dewormer will remove most worms.
 If you deworm your chickens and continue to have problems, consult a veterinarian for help.

-When you decide to deworm your chickens, you can choose to do it in response to symptoms or as a prophylactic measure.
-When deworming chickens show signs of infestation you should deworm them as soon as you notice symptoms of worms.
+When you decide to deworm your chickens, you can do it in response to symptoms or as a prophylactic measure.
+When deworming chickens show signs of infestation, you should deworm them as soon as you notice symptoms of worms.

 When deworming chickens as a prophylactic measure, give them chicken dewormer on a schedule.
-This is done whether they show signs of having worms or not.
+It should be done whether they show signs of having worms or not.

-Chicken dewormer is readily available from your veterinarian, farm and feed supply stores, and many online sources.
-Most commercial chicken dewormer contains either fenbendazole, ivermectin, albendazole, or levamisole.
+Chicken dewormer is readily available from your veterinarian, farm and feeds supply stores, and many online sources.
+Most commercial chicken dewormers contain fenbendazole, ivermectin, albendazole, or levamisole.
 Some chicken dewormers can contain more than one of these medications.

 Chicken dewormer containing piperazine is also commonly available.
 While this medication is safe, piperazine only kills roundworms.
 Fenbendazole and albendazole are also safe and will kill more than one type of worm.

 Use caution when deworming your chickens.
-Chicken dewormer is unlikely to kill all of the worms infecting your chickens, but it does control them.
+Chicken dewormer is unlikely to kill all the worms infecting your chickens, but it controls them.
 Deworming means that the parasitic worm population in your chickens is reduced.
-The number of parasites are reduced to levels that won’t harm your birds.
+The number of parasites is so low that it won’t harm your birds.

 Deworming them too frequently won’t get rid of all of the worms.
 What it will do is result in the remaining worms becoming resistant to the deworming medications.
 Many people choose to rotate the type of medicine used to deworm their chickens.
-This means that the worms encounter a different medication every time, so they’re more likely to be affected.
+It means the worms encounter a different medication every time, making them more likely to be affected.

 Natural Chicken Dewormers

-Some flock owners believe that commercially available chicken dewormers are harmful to their chickens.
+Some flock owners believe that commercially available chicken dewormers can be harmful to their flocks.
 They prefer to use more natural methods, such as herbs and diatomaceous earth.
 While such methods may have some benefits for chickens, the evidence is limited.
-There is no scientific proof that worming chickens with such natural methods are effective.
+No scientific proof shows that deworming chickens with such natural methods is effective.

 Some people advocate the use of tobacco as a chicken dewormer.
-The evidence is against this, as it will kill worms but is also likely to harm the chickens.
+The evidence is against this, as it will kill worms but will also likely harm the chickens.
 Tobacco is far too harsh for chickens to consume safely.

-Chicken dewormer is given to chickens in their water or in food.
+Chicken dewormer is given to chickens in their water or food.
 There are two parts to administering chicken dewormer.
 The first part is to get the dose right.
-This is especially important in chicken dewormer that is mixed with the chickens’ water.
+It’s especially important in a chicken dewormer mixed with the chickens’ water.

 Too strong of a mixture may harm your chickens.
-Too weak of a mixture won’t be effective.
-It’s important to follow the instructions on the chicken dewormer to ensure that it does the job in the safest way possible.
+Too weak of a mix won’t be effective.
+It’s essential to follow the instructions on the chicken dewormer to ensure that it does the job in the safest way possible.

-The other part of administering a chicken dewormer to your flock is to make sure they have it available to them for long enough.
-It’s not going to be enough to put out some chicken dewormer for a day or two.
+The other part of administering a chicken dewormer to your flock is to ensure they have it available for long enough.
+Putting some chicken dewormer out for a day or two won’t be enough.

-Most of the time you’ll need to leave the medicated food or water out for as much as a week.
-This makes sure that all the chickens have gotten enough medication and that the dose has been repeated several times.
+Most of the time, you must leave the medicated food or water out for as much as a week.
+This ensures that all the chickens have gotten enough medication and that the dose has been repeated several times.

-Chickens count on their owners to ensure that they are safe and well-cared for at all times.
-This means that they need a safe place to live and plenty of food and water.
+Chickens count on their owners to ensure they are always safe and well-cared for.
+This means they need a safe place to live and plenty of food and water.
 It also means that flock owners must care for the health of their chickens.
-Chicken dewormer is an important part of that care, as it prevents parasites that can sicken or harm your birds.
+Chicken dewormer is an integral part of that care, as it prevents parasites that can sicken or harm your birds.